creightonmonson/ACI_Fabric/README.md

         o tn-bd-subnets ------> Variables for applying subnets to BDs o tn-epg  ------------> Variables for creating endpoint groups o tn-l3out -----------> Variables for L3out
+        o tn-contracts.yml ---> Variables for creating and binding contracts

 - playbooks (Organized by Fabric and Logical/Physical model)
     - fabric1  ---------------> Playbooks for Fabric1